Job Networking Tips

 Slow down and enjoy the job networking process

 The best racecar drivers are masters of slowing down.
-They know that the fastest way around the track is by slowing down going into the turns, so they can accelerate sooner as they’re heading into the straightaway.
-As you’re networking, keep this “Slow in, fast out” racing mantra in mind.
+They know that the fastest way around the track is by slowing down as they approach the turns, so they can accelerate sooner as they’re heading into the straightaway.
+As you’re networking, keep this “slow in, fast out” racing mantra in mind.

-Effective networking is not something that should be rushed.
-This doesn’t mean you shouldn’t try to be efficient and focused, but hurried, emergency networking is not conducive to building relationships for mutual support and benefit.
+Effective networking is not a process you should rush.
+This doesn’t mean that you shouldn’t try to be efficient and focused, but hurried, emergency networking is not conducive to building relationships for mutual support and benefit.
 When you network, you should slow down, be present, and try to enjoy the process.
 This will speed up your chances for success in the job-hunting race.
 Just because you have an agenda doesn’t mean you can’t enjoy reconnecting.

 Don’t be a hit-and-run networker

 Don’t be a hit-and-run networker: connecting, getting what you want, and then disappearing, never to be heard from until the next time you need something.
 Invest in your network by following up and providing feedback to those who were kind of enough to offer their help.
 Thank them for their referral and assistance.
 Let them know whether you got the interview or the job.
 Or use the opportunity to report on the lack of success or the need for additional help.

 Tip 4: Evaluate the quality of your network